blockchainer01/PoTREPSs/Application3/Hardware/README.md

 * The second layer is the Signal Relay Layer (SRL).
 It contains seven Raspberry Pi as seven nodes forming the P2P network.
 * The third layer is the Sampling and Actuator Layer (SAL).
 Five DSP in this layer are respectively connected to five DGUs.

-Fig.2 shows the data flow between these three layers.
+Fig. 2 shows the data flow between these three layers.

  <div align=center><img src="https://github.com/blockchainer01/Software_platform_PoT/blob/main/Figures/Fig3/logic_Ethereum-DPoT-DSP.jpg?raw=true" width="400" div align=center > </div>
  <p align="center">Fig. 2 Data flow of the PFC-assisted microgrid system based on the Ethereum platform.</p>